awsdocs/aws-parallelcluster-user-guide/doc_source/HeadNode-v3.md

 `InstanceProfile` \(**Optional**, `String`\)
 Specifies an instance profile to override the default head node instance profile\.
 You can't specify both `InstanceProfile` and `InstanceRole`\.
 The format is `arn:Partition:iam::Account:instance-profile/InstanceProfileName`\.
-If this is specified, the `S3Access` and `AdditionalIamPolicies` settings are ignored\.
-We recommend that you use `AdditionalIamPolicies` because features added to AWS ParallelCluster often require new permissions\.
+If this is specified, the `S3Access` and `AdditionalIamPolicies` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `InstanceRole` \(**Optional**, `String`\)
 Specifies an instance role to override the default head node instance role\.
 You can't specify both `InstanceProfile` and `InstanceRole`\.
 The format is `arn:Partition:iam::Account:role/RoleName`\.
-If this is specified, the `S3Access` and `AdditionalIamPolicies` settings are ignored\.
-We recommend that you use `AdditionalIamPolicies` because features added to AWS ParallelCluster often require new permissions\.
+If this is specified, the `S3Access` and `AdditionalIamPolicies` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.
 [Update policy: This setting can be changed during an update.](using-pcluster-update-cluster-v3.md#update-policy-setting-supported-v3)

 ### `S3Access`<a name="HeadNode-v3-Iam-S3Access.properties"></a>

 `S3Access` \(**Optional**\)
 Specifies a bucket\.
 This is used to generate policies to grant the specified access to the bucket\.
-If the `InstanceProfile` or `InstanceRole` setting is specified, this setting is ignored\.
-We recommend that you use `AdditionalIamPolicies` because features added to AWS ParallelCluster often require new permissions\.
+If this is specified, the `InstanceProfile` and `InstanceRole` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.

 ```
 S3Access: